Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Balance: A lump sum of money is invested in an FD account.

 Interest: This deposit earns interest from the bank.
 Once the FD's term is through, this interest is paid.
-Customers who terminate their FDs during their term run the risk of missing out on the interest and frequently just receive the principal payment.
+Customers who terminate their FDs during their term run the risk of missing out on the interest and frequently just receive the principle payment.

 Benefit: FDs are investments with low risk and great returns.
 Due to the fixed tenure benefit a bank receives in the case of FDs, the majority of banks in India give an FD interest rate that is greater than the interest rates on savings accounts and RDs.
 The financial instrument becomes a win-win for banks and consumers since it allows banks to keep substantial amounts for a set length of time while allowing customers to earn higher volatility-free returns.